gkrost/LMPlayground/README.md

 This project was built based on [llama.cpp](https://github.com/ggerganov/llama.cpp) project.
 The application uses GGUF-format models with Q4KM quantization from [Hugging Face](https://huggingface.co/).

 # Contact
-If you have any questions, suggestions, or issues, feel free to open an issue or contact me directly at [me@andriydruk.com](mailto:me@andriydruk.com).
+If you have any questions, suggestions, or issues, feel free to open an issue.